tensorlayer/HyperPose/docs/markdown/install/training.md

 After converting a ProtoBuf file to an ONNX file using tf2onnx, it is usually required to provide the input node name and output node name of the computation graph stored in ProtoBuf file, which is often tedious.
 Instead, we use `graph_transform` to finding out the input and output node of the ProtoBuf model file automatically.

-build graph_transforms according to [tensorflow tools](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms#using-the-graph-transform-tool).
+To build `graph_transforms`, please refer to [tensorflow tools](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/tools/graph_transforms#using-the-graph-transform-tool).

 ### Extra configuration for distributed training with KungFu